 Inside Course Descriptions

-Spring 2017 - Inside Course Descriptions
+Fall 2017 Inside Course Descriptions

 AMST 30108 American Capitalism

-This course offers a broad overview of American capitalism from the early nineteenth century to the late 1980s.
-It introduces students to the cultural and social phenomena that accompanied the economic transformation of the U.S. from a newly-independent British colony to the most influential economic power in the world.
-The course will consider a wide range of historical developments related to the expansion and contraction of the American capitalism between this period, including: massive population shifts, territorial expansions, technological changes, legal debates, wars, and economic flux.
-As a class we will examine a mix of scholarly sources and primary materials (including cultural works such as novels and films) to synthesize both the historical and cultural characteristic of American capitalism.
-In addition to three short writing assignments connecting two or more course readings, students will develop and 8 - 10 page final paper at the end of the semester.<>
+This course offers a broad thematic overview of American capitalism from the early nineteenth century up through the late 1980s.
+As a class, we will devote most of our energies to discovering, analyzing and reflecting on the cultural and social phenomena that coincided with the economic transformation of the U.S. from a newly-independent British colony, to the most influential economic power in the world.
+The range of historical developments we will consider in relation to the many expansions and contractions of American capitalism during the modern era include: European imperialism; massive population shifts; U.S. territorial expansion; science and technological change; prosperity; chattel slavery; architecture, infrastructure, and material culture; the economics of war, indigenous dispossession, and debt servitude; and characteristics of economic flux.
+Our readings and viewings will be a mix of scholarly and primary sources (including an abundance of literary and artistic ephemera, such as novels, visual art, and films).
+Over the course of the semester students will use this unusual combination of seminar materials to build and refine an ability to synthesize both the historical and cultural characteristics of American capitalism via extensive inclass discussions, three short writing assignments, and an 8 - 10 page final paper based on course readings.

 AMST 30112 Witnessing the Sixties